Sairyss/backend-best-practices/README.md

 Instead here are some generic recommendations to ensure at least basic level of security:

 - Ensure [secure coding](https://en.wikipedia.org/wiki/Secure_coding) practices
 - Validate all inputs and requests.
-Check out [Types of validation](https://github.com/Sairyss/domain-driven-hexagon#types-of-validation)
 - Ensure you don’t store sensitive information in your Authentication tokens.
 - Use [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) protocol
 - Ensure you encrypt all sensitive information stored in your database